 Stock that counts towards satisfaction of the Company's Stock Ownership Guidelines includes: (i) Common Stock held outright by the participant or his or her immediate family members living in the same household; (ii) restricted stock issued and held as part of an executive's or director's long-term compensation, whether or not vested; (iii) Common Stock underlying vested Community Health Systems, Inc. stock options; and (iv) Common Stock acquired on stock option exercises that the participant continues to hold.
 The Governance and Nominating Committee of the Board of Directors reviews each participant's progress and compliance with the applicable guidelines and may grant any hardship waivers or exceptions (e.g., in the event of a divorce) as it deems necessary and appropriate.
-As of December 31, 2010, each director and officer subject to the Stock Ownership Guidelines met their ownership requirements.
+Although not all officers and directors were in compliance with the Stock Ownership Guidelines as of December 31, 2011 because of the stock price on that date, by February 15, 2012, and thereafter until March 23, 2012, each director and officer subject to the Stock Ownership Guidelines did meet their ownership requirements.